abhayp2204/Ashe-Data-Anonymization/README.md

 <br />
 <br />

-* `CONFIG` - The user will decide which attributes must be anonymized, and set an epsilon value for each column - which decides the whether to prioritize privacy (low epsilon) or accuracy (high epsilon).
+## `CONFIG` - The user will decide which attributes must be anonymized and set an epsilon value for each column
+* The user will decide which attributes must be anonymized
+* Non numerical values cannot be anonymized, are are thus disabled
+* For such attributes, the user will set an epsilon value (0 to 100)
+* `Epsilon` is a parameter that decides whether to prioritorize privacy or accuracy
+* Higher epsilon values result in more accurate columns, and are optimal for statistical analysis
+* Lower epsilon values are used when privacy is preferred over accuracy

 <br />
 <img src="./images/ashe-config.png" alt="config" width="600px" style="margin-left: 40px;">